 Understanding domestic abuse

 Also known as domestic violence or intimate partner violence, domestic abuse is a controlling pattern of behaviour.
 Its aim is to gain or maintain power over someone.
-And can happen between partners, exes, family members or carers.
+It can happen between partners, ex-partners, family members or carers.

 This abusive behaviour can manifest in various forms: